tycobbb/www/README.md

 # www

-a "zero-config" static site builder mostly for me. write html to build sites out of html with minimal tooling and mostly just html.
+a "zero-config" static site builder mostly for me. write html to build sites out of html with minimal tooling and mostly just html. a companion to [www-os](https://github.com/tycobbb/www-os).

 it can build your site. it has a dev server that rebuilds as you make changes (though you still have to reload). it has templating (if you want it). it has build-time data (if you want it). it can change the directory it builds your site to!

 ## install